1) Explain what is Tableau?

 9) Explain what is Tableau Data Extract?

-10) Explain what is the difference between blending and joining in Tableau?
+10) Explain the differences between blending and joining in Tableau?

 - Joining term is used when you are combining data from the same source, for example, worksheet in an Excel file or tables in Oracle database